RN to BSN

 - Apply knowledge and skills specific to roles in education, clinical practice, or informatics for professional practice and career advancement.

-- Demonstrate accountability and responsibility to nursing practice and value life-long learning and reflective practice.
+- Demonstrate accountability and responsibility to nursing practice and value learning and reflective practice.

-The following are the employment rates as reported to the Accreditation Commission for Education in Nursing (ACEN) for the July 1, 2012 to June 30, 2013 period.
+The following are the completion and employment rates as reported to the Accreditation Commission for Education in Nursing (ACEN) for the July 1, 2017 to June 30, 2018 period for the RN-BSN program: Students’ completion of the nursing program: 55%.
+Graduate employment: 100%.

 - Program Guide